 “Stay away from me.”

-in a flash Mogor caught her.
+to flee but in a flash Mogor caught her.
 Even with one arm, he was incredible

 hammered his back uselessly with her fists.

-Mogor carried further and further through the primeval jungle.
+despair as Mogor carried further and further through the primeval jungle.

-With every mighty stride the gorilla-man bore the jungle princess further from her
+With every mighty stride the gorilla-man bore the jungle princess further

-the sagoth deliberately bearing her away from the vicinity of any tribes
+wilderness, the sagoth deliberately bearing her away from the vicinity

-be a kind of pall cast over the land.
-She turned her face heavenward, and
+seemed to be a kind of pall cast over the land.
+She turned her face heavenward,

-of the land.
+out the curvature of the land.
 Though she had not realized it earlier,

 they were heading in the direction of the Land of Awful Shadow.
 The titanic

 orb above was none other than the Dead World, Pellucidar’s moon.
 The girl

 had often seen it form afar, and small sphere positioned near the dreamy

 blue, of the Sojar Az, for Nu-al was a very great distance form this country.

 But now it was so vast and awesome that it brought a shudder though her

 despite her current predicament.
-Did the beast-man actually intend to bear her
+Did the beast-man actually intend to bear

 that lifeless sphere?

-land of Awful Shadow and no other people dwells here abouts.
+are near the land of Awful Shadow and no other people dwells here abouts.

 You had your fun with that other red-haired gilak.
-But now Mogor will show what real
+But now Mogor will show

-Mogor assumed it was from himself, but in truth the princess
+Naturally Mogor assumed it was from himself, but in truth the princess

-had discerned what Mogor himself was unaware of; namely that this country was not as
+had discerned what Mogor himself was unaware of; namely that this country

-him.
+up behind him.
 As nearly as the girl could see, the figure had small spindly

 three or four feet in height.
 It seemed naked save for a brief red tunic